 All Blacks player ratings vs Wallabies | Rugby Championship

-How did the players rate in the win?
+How did the All Blacks rate in the victory?

 4. Brodie Retallick – 8

 Happily trucked the ball up throughout the match, stepping up in his first start after returning from injury and in the absence of Ardie Savea.
 Threw himself into the breakdown.
 Smartly delivered the ball to the wider channels in the build-up to the All Blacks’ third try.